SKA-ScienceDataProcessor/crocodile/KERNEL_WORK.md

 ## Introduction

 The kernel we have selected is gridding, because:
-- The memory bandwidth and processing gridding requires is very demanding
+- The memory bandwidth and processing requirements are very demanding
 - The data processed has domain specific characteristics
 - It is affected by numerous parameters